 All of us need to step back a bit from the ideology of breastfeeding and re-accept it as biology.
 We humans have such a tendency to create schools of thought that morph to religious zealotry and practice.
 Our minds are blessed (or cursed?) for their inclination to intellectualize just about everything.
 But lactation is a bodily function that follows the other big bodily function that is reproduction.
 No self-centered fanatic need make any woman feel the lesser mother for not breastfeeding long enough or not at all.
 Don’t we have enough on our collective plates as we make our way through life?
 Does this too have to become a contest, or worse yet, a social media quest?

 In an ideal world, we’d all have the time and support, the knowledge and the absence of personal or practical issues that drive lactation success, but we don’t.
 In an ideal world, we’d all have the money it takes to buy the support or time we might not automatically be granted, but we don’t.
-In an ideal world, our bodies would have any easy time with all aspects of reproduction: quick deliveries, rapid post-birth weight loss, balanced emotions, sleep, rivers of milk, but we don’t.
+In an ideal world, our bodies would have an easy time with all aspects of reproduction: quick deliveries, rapid post-birth weight loss, balanced emotions, sleep, rivers of milk, but we don’t.
 So, let us give ourselves a break.
 The fact is – and this means thinking not only of ourselves – the finely-tuned senses of our little ones, who no doubt can practically smell the anxiety on us, will thank us for it.
-Good parenting from day one on should be founded on flexibility as the foundation is built – it is a learning process.
+Good parenting from day one on should be founded on flexibility – it is a learning process.
 Babies and life in general require that a parent learns to adapt to every best and then next best possible solution as any obstacle or opportunity presents itself.